List of 9-1-1 episodes

-9-1-1 is an American procedural drama television series created by Ryan Murphy, Brad Falchuk and Tim Minear for Fox.
-The series follows the lives of Los Angeles first responders: police officers, paramedics, firefighters and dispatchers.
+9-1-1 is an American procedural drama television series created by Ryan Murphy, Brad Falchuk, and Tim Minear for Fox.
+The series follows the lives of Los Angeles first responders: police officers, paramedics, firefighters, and dispatchers.
 9-1-1 is a joint production between Reamworks, Ryan Murphy Television, and 20th Television.

-9-1-1s first season premiered on January 3, 2018 Due to the COVID-19 pandemic, the series' season four premiere was delayed until January 18, 2021.
-The pandemic also caused the series' season to be shortened to 14 episodes.
-On May 16, 2022, Fox renewed the series for a sixth season which premiered on September 19, 2022.
-In May 2023, Fox canceled the series after six seasons.
-However, it was picked up and renewed for a seventh season by ABC, which premiered on March 14, 2024.
-The season premiere was delayed due to the 2023 Writers Guild of America strike, which also caused the season to be shortened to 10 episodes.
-On April 2, 2024, ABC renewed the series for an eighth season which premiered on September 26, 2024.
-On April 3, 2025, the series was renewed for a ninth season which premiered on October 9, 2025.
+9-1-1s first season premiered on January 3, 2018.
+Due to the COVID-19 pandemic, season four was shortened to 14 episodes and its premiere delayed until January 18, 2021.
+Fox renewed the series for a sixth season on May 16, 2022; it premiered on September 19.
+This was its final season on the network as Fox canceled the series in May 2023.
+ABC picked up the series next and renewed it for a seventh season.
+The season premiere was delayed to March 14, 2024, due to the 2023 Writers Guild of America strike, which also caused the season to be shortened to 10 episodes.
+ABC renewed the series for an eighth season that April; it premiered on September 26.
+On April 3, 2025, the series was renewed for a ninth season, which premiered on October 9.
+A tenth season renewal was announced in March 2026 which is scheduled to premiere on October 15, 2026.